sam3d/next-plugin-websocket/README.md

 1. It may not work with every permutation of Next.js, as it relies on patching at install time and Next.js may change internals relied upon by the syntax parser / patch injection pipeline
 2. Any node package manager that doesn't use a `node_modules` folder won't work, as that's how the patch is applied.
 This means no [Yarn PnP](https://yarnpkg.com/features/pnp) support (yet)
 3. Because it still relies on having access to a HTTP server instance to bind the HTTP upgrade handler, it won't work in environments that take full control of how Next.js is deployed (i.e. it doesn't use the `server.js` file generated in the `standalone` output mode, or `next start`).
 This means that serverless environments might be hit or miss depending on whether or not they provide an instance of [`http.Server`](https://nodejs.org/api/http.html#class-httpserver) to Next.js
+4. You still must expose a regular HTTP handler from an API route, even if you only intend to use the socket handler